imsweb/naaccr-xml/README.md

 You can also type the following in a DOS prompt, after navigating to the folder containing the JAR file:
 ```
-java -jar naaccr-xml-X.X.jar
+java -jar naaccr-xml-x.x-all.jar
 ```
-where X.X is the downloaded version.
+where X.x.x is the downloaded version.

 ### Using the no-GUI batch class (BatchProcessor)